andrepxx/location-visualizer/README.md

 This will create an RSA key pair for the TLS connection between the user-interface and the actual data processing backend (`make keys`) and then build the software for your system (`make`).
 The resulting executable is called `locviz`.

-Location data will be stored in the file `data/locations.geodb`, while activity data is stored in `data/activitydb.json` and user account data is stored in `data/userdb.json`.
+Location data will be stored in the file `data/locations.geodb`, while activity data is stored in `data/activitydb.json`, user account data is stored in `data/userdb.json`, and map data / tiles are cached in `data/tile.bin` and `data/tile.idx`.
 All these paths can be adjusted in `config/config.json`.

 To use the software, create a user, set a password and add permissions to fetch tiles, render data overlays, read and write activity data, read from and write to the geographical database, as well as download its contents.